DALPy-Developers/Github-Scraping/README.md

 * [Matt Russell](https://www.linkedin.com/in/matthew-russell-152a4414/) -- I took the idea of allowing users to specify their own file filtering, extra work as functions in a Python file based on what Matt does with `canonicalizers.py` in his [CS 15 autograder](https://gitlab.cs.tufts.edu/mrussell/gradescope-autograder).
 I also used his approach of loading TOML files into Python dataclasses.

 ## Changelog

+### 4.3.2024
+* Made `query` an attribute of `GithubScraper` so it can be more easily accessed throughout its private methods.
+* `extra_work` will now be invoked with at least the download path, the extra directory, the query, and the `extra_work_args` as keyword arguments.

 ### 3.22.2024
 * Clean up configuration by loading TOML into a dataclass instead of a dictionary and then separately handling defaults.